 Next, you want to make sure that you keep the back of your front wrist (left wrist for a right-handed player) flat.

-Keeping the wrist flat, but cocked, will force the club to lag behind your hands and stay on the inside of the golf ball.
-If the wrist bends in the extension direction, it has the potential to drift outside the ball again, which is unhelpful.
+Keeping the wrist flat, but cocked, will force the club to lag behind your hands and stay on the inside track.
+If the wrist bends in the extension direction, it has the potential to drift outside the ball again, which won’t help your cause.

 Hit to the Second Baseman

-The water bottle drill is fairly simple to do, but really effective at curing a bad golf club path.
+The water bottle drill is fairly simple to do, but extremely effective at fixing a bad golf club path.